Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/kafka-cluster-sasl-ssl-protocol.md

 ## Configure and connect using SASL protocol

-Follow the steps below to configure and connect to an Apache Kafka® cluster in Klaw using SASL_SSL protocol:
+Follow the steps below to configure and connect to an Apache Kafka cluster in Klaw using SASL_SSL protocol:

 1. In the Klaw web interface, navigate to **Environments**, and click